 A vertical incision (cut) is made on the front of the knee, usually about 8-10 inches long.
-The kneecap is moved to the side to expose the knee joint.
+The kneecap is moved to the side to expose the joint.
 The surgeon removes the damaged bone and cartilage.
-The Anterior Cruciate Ligament (ACL) is removed and often the Posterior Cruciate Ligament (PCL) is too.
-The Collateral Ligaments are preserved.
+In most cases the anterior cruciate ligament (ACL) is removed and often the posterior cruciate ligament (PCL) is too.
+The collateral ligaments are preserved.

 After your total knee replacement surgery, you will return to your ward and the nurses will ensure you are getting adequate pain relief.

 Either later that day or the next morning, a physiotherapist will come to see you and help you get out of bed.
-You will most likely be able to fully weight bear on your new knee (ie put as much weight through your leg as you want) within 24 hours but you may need to use a frame, crutches or sticks for the first few days.
+You will most likely be able to fully weight bear on your new knee (i.e. put as much weight through your leg as you feel comfortable doing) within 24 hours but you may need to use a frame, crutches or sticks for the first few days.

 You will start your exercises straight away and will progress through the rehab programme as instructed by a physical therapist.
 Visit the knee replacement exercise section for suitable exercises.

 People are normally discharged from hospital after 3-5 days (occasionally longer) depending on how they are doing.
-Before you can go home, you will need to be able to:
+Before you can go home, you should be able to: